-The NSABB working group has reviewed the risk and benefit assessments (RBA) conducted by Gryphon Scientific, which were designed to evaluate the risks and benefits of GOF research in a manner that encompassed both benign and worrisome aspects of a broader range of GOF studies than those that have raised concern.
+The NSABB reviewed the risk and benefit assessments conducted by Gryphon Scientific, which were designed to evaluate the risks and benefits of GOF research in a manner that encompassed both benign and worrisome aspects of a broader range of GOF studies than those that have raised concerns.
 The RBA analyzed biosafety and biosecurity risks as well as possible benefits.
-Overall, the RBA include a commendable amount of sophisticated work and analysis, is generally well-done, and largely achieves the goals it was intended to address.
-Gryphon's draft RBA report was made publically available in December 2015 and key results were presented and discussed at NSABB and NAS meetings.
-The final report is available on Gryphon's website.9
+Overall, the RBA includes a commendable amount of sophisticated work and analysis, is generally well-done, and largely achieves the goals it was intended to address.
+Gryphon's draft RBA report was made publically available in December 2015 and key results were presented and discussed at NSABB and National Academies meetings.
+The final report was issued in April 2016 and is available on Gryphon's website.